top of page

 IMG_474_edited.jpg

-Professor Rex AU YEUNG
+Dr Rex AU YEUNG

 Principal Investigator/ Key Collaborator of Hematopoietic Cancer and Immuno-oncology Research Programmes

-Prof. Au Yeung is currently a Clinical Assistant Professor in the Department of Pathology at the Li Ka Shing Faculty of Medicine, The University of Hong Kong.
+Dr. Au Yeung is currently a Clinical Assistant Professor in the Department of Pathology at the Li Ka Shing Faculty of Medicine, The University of Hong Kong.
 He is an anatomical pathologist specializing in lymphoma diagnostics and immune checkpoint therapy.
 His research interests include studying pathogenic mechanisms and novel therapeutics in malignant lymphomas, and he is actively involved in major international collaborations focussed on lymphoma research.
 Among his achievements is an important study on in vivo anti-tumour responses to PD-1 blockade in lymphoma patients.

 Our Team: Our Team